 Making these checks yourself is perfectly doable, but you might want to visit a professional at your local service center if you’re going to be driving cross-country or sitting behind the wheel of a vehicle with plenty of miles on it already.

 And before you go, stock up your glovebox right and consider learning how to jump start a car.
 Ideally you won’t need the extra supplies or a jump, but it’s always best to be prepared, especially when you’re far from home.

 Car Storage Checklist

 If you’re leaving your car at home instead of using it for the trip, you need to put it in storage instead of just letting it sit.
-If you don’t, expect to return home to a dead battery, damaged engine, busted tires, or even a vermin infestation.
+If you don’t, you may return home to a dead battery, low tire pressure, or other inconveniences.

 Here’s a basic car storage checklist to address before you leave:

 - Cover It: Your garage provides ample protection against the elements — if you don’t have one, look for a public storage facility.

 - Clean It: Stains will set and odors will develop, so do a little automotive spring cleaning before setting off.